Economy of Pakistan: Corruption

 Corruption is an ongoing issue in the government, with claims of initiatives against it, particularly at the government and lower levels of police forces.
 In 2011, the country consistently ranked poorly on the Transparency International's Corruption Perceptions Index, with scores of 2.5, 2.3 in 2010, and 2.5 in 2009 out of 10.
 In 2011, Pakistan ranked 134th on the index, with 42 countries ranking worse.
 In 2012, Pakistan's ranking dropped further from 134 to 139, making Pakistan the 34th most corrupt country in the world, tied with Azerbaijan, Kenya, Nepal, and Nigeria.

-However, during the Sharif regime (2013–17), Pakistan improved its ranking to 117th out of 180 countries in 2017 (with an improvement in score from 28, 29, 30, 32, 32 [2013–17]), equal to Egypt (better than 59 countries).
-Due to the adverse effects of corruption on the country, the National Accountability Bureau (NAB) was established in 1999.
-The primary purpose of NAB was to recover looted money from corrupt elements and deposit it in the national exchequer.
-From 2018 to 2020, NAB recovered Rs 502 billion from corrupt elements, a record achievement.
-Since the bureau's inception, NAB has recovered Rs 814 billion directly or indirectly from corrupt elements, exceeding the recovery of other such anti-corruption organizations.
+According to the IMF’s 2025 Governance and Corruption Diagnostic Assessment, Pakistan’s economy loses an estimated 5–6.5 percent of its GDP to corruption due to entrenched "elite capture," in which influential groups shape public policy for their own benefit.
+The system has led to market distortions and wastage of public resources.